When searching for your own personal paradise, it’s important to understand that there’s no magical location that’s perfect for everyone.

 There’s no dumping of gray or black water into the area’s streams or beaches, which is unfortunately common in Costa Rica.
 Instead the town has regular trash collection, waste management, and other sustainability practices.
 Other infrastructure perks include a good water system, reliable electricity, adequate roads, and dependable phone and internet service.

-Nosara is comprised of four main beach communities: Playa Nosara, Playa Guiones, Playa Pelada, and Playa Ostional.
+Nosara is comprised of thre main beach communities: Playa Nosara, Playa Guiones, and Playa Pelada.
 Due to its coastal location, one might expect that water sports are one of its leading attractions.

 While that’s certainly correct, there are a number of other factors that contribute to Nosara being one of the best places in Latin America to enjoy a healthy lifestyle.